Author Mary Higgins Clark, bestselling 'Queen of Suspense,' dies at 92 - Local News 8

 The mother of five started her career by writing short stories before becoming a prolific novelist.

 “Trust me, you do not make a living selling short stories and bringing up five kids,” Clark told CNN in 2002.
-“So I started writing radio scripts for a living, and it actually taught me a great deal about writing.
-And I was always glad I had the kids.
-I mean, they were great kids.
-I always wanted six.
-I got five.”
+“So I started writing radio scripts for a living, and it actually taught me a great deal about writing.”

+Clark published her first suspense novel, “Where Are the Children,” in 1975 followed by about 40 other books, including some with her daughter, Carol Higgins Clark.
+She also published short stories, a memoir and children’s books.

+Michael Korda, editor-in-chief emeritus of Simon & Schuster, said Clark had a special gift of connecting with her readers.